Key Takeaways:

 How to Distinguish Between Flying Ants and Termites

-The key to controlling wood-boring pests is identifying the specific type causing the problem.
 Here are some methods to distinguish between flying ants and termites:

 Physical Characteristics

 Carpenter ants and termites may share a similar size and have wings, leading to initial confusion.
 However, upon closer inspection, their physical differences become apparent.
-Ants have a distinct narrow waist, bent antennae, and forewings that are larger than their hind wings.
+Ants have a distinct, narrow waist, bent antennae, and forewings that are larger than their hind wings.

 In contrast, termites have straight antennae, a broad waist, and wings of equal size.